railsuser2014/openobject-doc-book-en/2/2_5_CRM/index.rst

 customers that enables you to offer a service tailored to the potential value of different prospects.

-For this chapter you should start with a fresh database that includes demo data, install the :guilabel:`Customer Relationship Management` application.
+For this chapter, you should start with a fresh database that includes demo data, install the :guilabel:`Customer Relationship Management` application.

 .. raw:: html